dart-lang/site-www/src/faq.md

 ### Q. Can I build an Android app with Dart?

 Yes!
-You can build an Android app that also works on iOS from a single codebase using [Flutter.][Flutter]
+You can build an Android app that also works on iOS from a single codebase using [Flutter][Flutter], which is powered by the Dart platform.

 ### Q. What are some real-world production deployments of Dart?

-Google AdWords, AdSense, and AdMob all use Dart.
+Google AdWords, AdSense, AdMob, and the Google Assistant all use Dart.
-More than 75% of Google's revenue flows through these apps.
+A significant portion of Google's revenue flows through these apps.
 Inside or outside of Google, every Flutter app uses Dart.